Samina Khalid

-Samina Khalid is a Pakistani TV actress.
-She is known for playing comic roles in PTV's dramas Dhoop Dewar (1982), Khawaja and Son (1990) and Ainak Wala Jin (1993).
+Samina Khalid (ثمینہ خالد) is a Pakistani television actress.
+She is known for playing comic roles in PTV's dramas Dhoop Dewar (1982), Khawaja and Son (1985) and Ainak Wala Jin (1993).

 Career

-Khalid has participated in many dramas and programs at the Radio Pakistan and PTV Lahore center during the 1980s and the 1990s.
-Her portrayal of the role of Nabeela in Ata ul Haq Qasmi's serial Khawaja and Son is regarded as classic.
-Her way of pronouncing "Jawwad Jee", and problem with the pronunciation of Urdu alphabet "ray" were quite humorous.
+She participated in many dramas and programs at the Radio Pakistan and PTV Lahore center during the 1980s and the 1990s.
+Her portrayal of the character Nabeela in Ata ul Haq Qasmi's serial Khawaja and Son is regarded as classic.
+Her way of pronouncing "Jawad Jee", and pronunciation of alphabet "Ṛe" were quite humorous.